-After booting the Configuration software, the Device/ Communication Setup page will appear.
-Once you select a device and click "Open" to connect to an XT1112-000 or XT1121-00, a screen similar to the following will appear:
+After booting the Configuration software for this model, the Device/ Communication Setup page will appear.
+Once you select a device and click "Open" to connect to an XT1122-000 model, your screen will look similar to:

 For a more detailed configuration procedure, see the Configuration Step-by-Step section of the Technical Reference on page 17 of this manual.